gaspan/Simple-crud-golang-mysql/README.md

 #How to Run this Web

--create db wich name is goblog
+- create db wich name is goblog
-- create table :
+- create table :  <br />
 DROP TABLE IF EXISTS `employee`;
 CREATE TABLE `employee` (
   `id` int(6) unsigned NOT NULL AUTO_INCREMENT,